FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-12-22-configuring-angular-libraries.md

 which will print the current configuration to the console.

-As the last step we have to call the `forRoot()` method and pass it some configuration.
+As the last step we have to call the `forRoot()` method in the `consumerApp` and pass it some configuration.
 So in the `consumerApp` we will change the `app.module.ts` to

 ```js
 import { NgModule } from '@angular/core';